-- Hang the hearing aid over the top of the ear - Hold the receiver tube where it bends and gently place/push the receiver dome into the ear canal - 3.
-Push the dome far enough into the ear canal so that the thin tube lies flush with the head (check with a mirror)
+- Hang the hearing aid over the top of your ear. - Hold the receiver wire where it bends and gently place/push the receiver dome into your ear canal. - Push the dome far enough into your ear canal so that the wire rests against your head.
+You can check in a mirror.